mdepx/mdepx/README.md

   * some others...

 ## Emulators support (see emul/)
-  * qemu/cheri128 hybrid and pure capability modes
+  * qemu/cheri128 Hybrid and Pure Capability modes
   * qemu/mips64
-  * qemu/riscv rv64gc SMP
+  * qemu/riscv64 SMP

 ## Limitations
   * Generic exception handlers are not re-entrant (have your own vectors for nested traps if needed)